tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/architecture/environment_during_propagation.rst

 Flight conditions
 -----------------

     The :class:`~tudatpy.numerical_simulation.environment.FlightConditions` class, and its derived class :class:`~tudatpy.numerical_simulation.environment.AtmosphericFlightConditions` stores data relating to altitude, flight angles, local atmospheric properties, etc. The ``FlightConditions`` class is atypical, in the sense that a user does not provide settings for the flight conditions when creating a body object.
 The reason is that the ``FlightConditions`` does not contain any 'new' information.
-Instead, it is resposible for using the existing properties of the environment and the propagation to calculate various properties related to the current state.
+Instead, it is responsible for using the existing properties of the environment and the propagation to calculate various properties related to the current state.

     The reason is that ``FlightConditions`` are related to a central body, and the object is created automatically whenever the code identifies that it is required for any of its calculations (state derivative; dependent variables, etc.).
 A user may also create the class themselves by using the :func:`~tudatpy.numerical_simulation.add_flight_conditions` function.
 The choice between the two classes (``FlightConditions`` and ``AtmosphericFlightConditions``, with the latter derived from the former) is made based on the central body: if this has an atmosphere model, ``AtmosphericFlightConditions`` are created, if it does not, then ``FlightConditions`` are created.